-The Human Balance Laboratory at Mount Sinai School of Medicine, New York, routinely provides clinical videonystagmography (VNG) tests for vestibular and oculomotor functions, as well as the treatment for benign paroxysmal positional vertigo (BPPV).
-Dr. Mingjia Dai, PhD, assistant professor, has been the director since the lab’s establishment in 1992.
+The Human Balance Laboratory at Icahn School of Medicine at Mount Sinai, New York was originally established by the late Mingjia Dai, PhD, in 1992 and now directed by Sergei Yakushin, PhD.
 The lab was funded by NIH and NASA on the studies in motion sickness and mal de debarquement syndrome (MdDS).
-As a result of this research, the first-ever effective treatments for MdDS and motion sickness were developed in this lab.
-We now routinely treat people with MdDS and severe motion sickness.
-In addition, the lab has been a research hub in the hospital for movement disorders in patients with vestibular and oculomotor deficits, cerebellar atrophy/ataxia, Parkinson disease, multiple system atrophy, familial dysautonomia, and cervical dystonia.
+The first experimental treatments for MdDS and motion sickness were researched and developed in this lab and we now routinely screen for MdDS and severe motion sickness.
+In addition, the lab has been a research hub at Mount Sinai for movement disorders in patients with vestibular and oculomotor deficits, cerebellar atrophy/ataxia, Parkinson’s disease, multiple system atrophy, familial dysautonomia, and cervical dystonia.

-A new therapy holds hope for sufferers of Mal de Debarquement syndrome.
+- What to Do If You Get Seasick on Dry Land: A new therapy holds hope for sufferers of Mal de Debarquement syndrome

 - Her Dizziness Started After Two Days on a Boat, and Then it Never Went Away.